itsMapleLeaf/lovenote/content/timelines/ryder/the_first_day.md

 Probably.

+[background:office_outdoors.png]

-[animation:office_wide_fade_in] Although the building is pretty big, it's not nearly as tall as those high rise office skyscrapers.
+Although the building is pretty big, it's not nearly as tall as those high rise office skyscrapers.

 It's a smaller company, thankfully.
 I don't think I could survive the culture of a big businessy business.